p2pu/learning-about-learning-circles/modules/Facilitation/_posts/2019-01-02-strategies.md

 That’s a lot, but don’t worry, nobody is expecting you to be perfect from day one, and it will become much easier with practice.

-If you want some more feedback from our community, take a look at all our activities and share your own with us on our community forum. [https://community.p2pu.org/tags/activity](https://community.p2pu.org/tags/activity).
-You can also read and watch more on the [facilitate section of our website](https://www.p2pu.org/en/facilitate/#facilitation):
+If you want some more feedback from our community, take a look at all our activities and share your own with us on[ our community forum](https://community.p2pu.org/tags/activity.).
+You can also read and watch more on the [facilitate section of our website](https://www.p2pu.org/en/facilitate/#facilitation).